P3Ambiental/docs/guides_and_standards/design.md

 # Graphics

-* We should minimise the use of graphic elements in the app.
-Obviously, items such as logos will need to be a graphic.
-Where possible use fonts as indicated below.
-For icons, we will be using fontawesome (https://fontawesome.com/)
+There are currently 4 out of 5 custom graphics that should be used throughout the currently defined phases.
+The custom graphics can be accessed here: https://goo.gl/uQZ5Vz

+For anything else, Font Awesome will be heavily utilised.
+Anything else that will be needed for this will be added to this document.

-# Font Awesome
+## Font Awesome

 * Some font awesome icon codes that can be used to replace the graphic assets.
 * Add a point - plus-circle